AUD Exam Content, Format, and Tested Audit Skills

 Core Areas of Knowledge

-The content tested in the AUD section reflects the entire lifecycle of an audit engagement, from planning and executing to final shipment of the audit report.
+The content tested in the AUD section reflects the entire lifecycle of an audit engagement, from planning through the final audit report.
 Below is a generalized overview:

 1. Ethics, Professional Responsibilities, and General Principles